UNH-CORE/RM2-tow-tank/README.md

 UNH RM2 tow tank experiment
 ===========================

-This is a repository for data and documentation from the UNH RM2 tow tank experiment.
+This is a repository for data and processing code from the UNH RM2 tow tank experiment.

 ## Status